Infrastructure market in the Dominican Republic

 Industry highlights

-Canadian exports to the Dominican Republic in 2021.
+Canadian exports to the Dominican Republic in 2022.

-Infrastructure sector’s contribution to the Dominican Republic’s GDP.
+Infrastructure's contribution to the Dominican Republic's GDP.

-Government spending on infrastructure in 2021.
+Government spending allocated to infrastructure in 2022.

-The Dominican Republic enacted Law 47-20 regulating public-private partnerships (P3s) on February 20, 2020, and created its P3 agency and made it operational in September of the same year.
+The Dominican Republic (DR) enacted Law 47-20 regulating public-private partnerships (P3s) on February 20, 2020, and created its P3 agency and made it operational in September of the same year.

 In order to implement P3 projects in the country, the government created the General Direction of Public-Private Partnerships as an autonomous and decentralized entity of the state.

-Key opportunities for Canadian infrastructure companies in the Dominican Republic
+Key opportunities for Canadian infrastructure companies in the Dominican Republic:

-- Energy
+• Energy

-- Transportation (airports, highways, ports)
+• Transportation (airports, highways, ports)

-- Tourism
+• Tourism

-- Infrastructure
+• Infrastructure

-Notable challenges for Canadian infrastructure companies in the Dominican Republic
+Notable challenges for Canadian infrastructure companies in the Dominican Republic:

-- Strong presence of international competitors, many of which already have alliances with leading local engineering firms
+• Strong presence of international competitors, many of which already have alliances with leading local engineering firms

-- Strong competition from lower-cost countries
+• Strong competition from lower-cost countries

-The Dominican government identified tourism, transportation, water and waste water, and energy as the priority sectors and subsectors on which to focus its P3 efforts across sectors.
+The Dominican government identified tourism, transportation, water and wastewater, and energy as the priority sectors and subsectors on which to focus its P3 efforts across sectors.

 The following 3 projects will be given priority to launch soon.